scpwiki/wikijump/client/docs/websites.md

 2. Copy the contents of `templates/website-template` into the new folder.

-3. Edit `package.json`, and change the `name` field.
-It should probably match the name of the folder.
+3. Edit `package.json`, and change the `name` field to the name of this package.

 4. You're done!